 Model a reusable Product

-When managing content on a website, we rely on specific content types.
-These content types serve as templates for creating various content items.
+When managing content on a website, we rely on specific content types, which serve as templates for creating various content items.
 This article will explore how to design content types specifically for financial products.

 This article will guide you through designing content types for financial products in a way that promotes reusability and adaptability.